kudanai/xbmc-addons/plugin.video.mvstream/README.md

 #STREAM.MV
 unofficial stream.mv plugin for XBMC.
 You will be required to provide a valid username and password to get the stream links.

 ##installation
 just drop this folder into the xbmc addons directory

 ##dependencies
-this plugin depends on `scripts.module.mechanize` and `script.module.beautifulsoup` so make sure you have those.
-They will automatically be installed if you're installing the addon from a zip file.
+The following dependencies will need to be satisfied.
+They will be automatically installed when installing from a zip file.
+Otherwise, you can install them from the main XBMC repository, under the libraries section

+* `scripts.module.mechanize`
+* `script.module.beautifulsoup`